J-1 Visa Waiver: Top Questions Answered for You | VisaNation

 • Request by a Designated State Public Health Department obtained from the department.

-The USCIS does not charge any fees for waiver applications related to dependent J-2 spouses or children that are part of your waiver application.
+The USCIS does not charge any fees for waiver applications related to dependent J-2 spouses or children who are part of your waiver application.

 If my application for a waiver is denied, can I use the same fee for another waiver request?

-Unfortunately, the fee is a processing fee, meaning it is for each application filed whether approved or denied.
+No, the fee is a non-refundable processing fee charged for every application filed, whether the result is approval or denial.
 You will have to pay another processing fee for your new waiver application.
 However, you should use the same case number you used in the first application for any subsequent requests you will submit.

 How can I appeal a denial of waiver application?